Yadnesh-Ranshevare/python_notes/DeepLearning/ANN.md

     - age (0 - 70)
     - salary (0 - 100000+)

-    because of this overtime gradient of:
+    because of this gradient of:
     - age = small
     - salary = large